Kodular/Documentation/docs/components/internal/password-text-box.md

 ## Overview

-<p>A box for entering passwords.
-This is the same as the ordinary <code>TextBox</code> component except this does not display the characters typed by the user.</p><p>The value of the text in the box can be found or set through the <code>Text</code> property.
-If blank, the <code>Hint</code> property, which appears as faint text in the box, can provide the user with guidance as to what to type.</p> <p>Text boxes are usually used with the <code>Button</code> component, with the user clicking on the button when text entry is complete.</p>
+A box for entering passwords.
+This is the same as the ordinary `` TextBox `` component except this does not display the characters typed by the user.

+The value of the text in the box can be found or set through the `` Text `` property.
+If blank, the `` Hint `` property, which appears as faint text in the box, can provide the user with guidance as to what to type.

+Text boxes are usually used with the `` Button `` component, with the user clicking on the button when text entry is complete.

 ## Events